singhv04/inlet_valve_wear_data_modelling/README.md

 * **Material and Coating Influence**: Applied via modifiers and hardness lookup.
 * **Lubrication Impact**: Modeled inversely via `coeff_mod` to reduce wear.

-The equations preserve physical meaning while allowing controlled data synthesis.
-Refer to Equation (1) and (2) in the uploaded reasoning PDF for further context.

 ## 📊 Correlation Audit